antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 - Vulnerability review of assets; rulesets; patch level; default account; SNMP; etc.
 - Analysis of wireless network.

 When conducting automated testing, this becomes tricky due to the risk of the production environment.
 The common way to manage this, is to use test environments.
-Then after the test environment, the secondary control center can be isolated, the scans can be run, and the repeat on the primary control center.
+Then after the test environment, the secondary control center can be isolated, the scans can be run; then repeat on the primary control center.
 However, for many parts of the environment there will be no full redundancy; requiring reliance on test environments.

 ### Vulnerability mitigation
 - Environments contain legacy stuff, mix of technologies, are often very large; just trying to identify vulnerabilities is difficult.